whattheslime/wputils/README.md

 # WordPress Plugin Checker

-A simple program allowing to find the version of a wordpress plugin on one or more urls.
+A simple program allowing to find the version of a wordpress plugin on one or more urls asynchronously.

 This tool allows you to quickly check if sites using wordpress have plugins with vulnerabilities.